Every year on Oct. 31, I post up on the front porch of my 19th-century duplex and hand out candy to hundreds of trick-or-treaters.

 Done right, I'd even argue that Trunk-or-Treat can actually show what's possible for our cities when we don't build them around cars — by putting kids in a place where none of those cars are moving, and each vehicle is transformed into something infinitely more delightful.

-At the end of the day, the movement to end car dependency won't be won by hectoring suburban and rural families for enjoying a Halloween event that happens to involve a car and a parking lot.
+At the end of the day, the movement to end car dependency won't be won by hectoring suburban and rural families for enjoying a Halloween event that happens to involve a bunch of cars in a parking lot.
 It will be won with smart policy that makes walking to a neighbor's door on October 31st a no-brainer for most of us, because the street is safe from violent drivers, the houses are built close by, and the neighbor is someone we regularly see and trust while we ride our bikes or wait for the local bus.